wsadminlib/hello-travis-java/README.md

 # Hello Travis

-This project contains a basic starter for a java/maven project built by travis.
+A basic starter for a java/maven project built by travis.

 Manual command-line compile:
     mvn clean install